 Lifeline is a Federal Communications Commission (FCC) Program administered by the Universal Service Administrative Company (USAC).
 Most customer interactions occur through the phone/internet company.
 Each state has a Public Utility Commission or Public Service Commission that regulates the phone/internet companies, and these commissions can assist in cases where a phone/internet company is uncooperative or unresponsive to the customer.

 Phone/internet companies can answer most customers' questions about Lifeline.
 But if the customer is having trouble working with their company, they can contact their state's Public Utility Commission or USAC for help.
-Learn more on the Contact Us: Lifeline Program Issues page.
+Learn more on the Help page.